polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 The above Hyperlambda changes the value of one node, and the name of another node.
 This makes Hyperlambda _extremely dynamic in nature_ - Much more dynamic than other dynamic programming languages, since the code might change itself, during the execution of itself.
-The code is _"self evolving during its execution process"_.
+The code is said to be _"self evolving during its execution process"_.
+In fact, in Hyperlambda there is no differences between creating code, modifying code, and executing code.
+These constructs are basically just aspects of the same process in Hyperlambda, and of course the reason why it is so easy to create code that generates code with Hyperlambda.

 However, you can still provide _"data segments"_ in your code, which of course is crucial to hold temporary variables as your code is executing.
 This is achieved by making sure you start your node's name